Testing Requirements for BSE Candidates

 Your Professional Development School Coursework

 The sequence of your education classes requires your attention because each step of the sequence builds on the earlier step, creating a series of prerequisites and admissions points.
 Begin with Foundations Block in your sophomore year.
-Once completed, take the two English Education courses (486 and 487), either together or separately.
-These English Ed courses are now PREREQUISITES for APS, however, so plan carefully.
+Once completed, take the two English Education courses (486 in fall and 487 in spring).
+English 486 is a PREREQUISITE for APS, so plan carefully.

 Your final year at MU will be taken up by education courses (FIVE courses in APS) and Student teaching.
-Please plan accordingly.
+Please plan accordingly with any outside commitments.

-Work with your advisor and your English Education and EDFN faculty to make sure you have taken your courses in the right sequence.
+Work with your adviser and your English Education and EDFN faculty to make sure you have taken your courses in the right sequence.
 Your efficient timeline to graduation depends on it.